 This is the first dedicated mention of Tony Taylor (he is listed alongside other republican prisoners in RNU Supports The POWs), perhaps singled out because of his status as RNU spokesperson.
 Taylor was released under the conditions of the Good Friday agreement but jailed for three years in 2011 for possession of a rifle (BBC).

 “Thatcher 81 – Ford 2011” refers to Margaret Thatcher, UK Prime Minister at the time of the second hunger strike and David Ford, NI Justice Minister at the time of the campaigns to free Marian Price and Brendan Lillis (BBC).

 “Make a difference – Join RNU – Be committed – Stand as one – Implement 12th August Agreement! – End strip searches – End controlled movement.”
 Cogús is the POW department of the RNU, no longer on-line at http://www.republicannetwork.ie.
 The board is on the rear of Free Derry Corner, which has its own Visual History page.

 These are the first appearances of “free Marian Price” in the Peter Moloney collection of murals.
 Graffiti, posters, and murals calling for her release would become widespread over the next two years.
 As a member of the IRA, Price was jailed for the Old Bailey bombing in 1973, and her post-Agreement license was revoked in May, 2011, when she was charged, as a member of the Real IRA, in connection with the Massereene Barracks shooting of 2009 – she was sent to Maghaberry.

-Nailor’s Row, Gartan Sq, two from Eastway, and two from Central Drive (Creggan), Derry.
+Nailor’s Row, Gartan Sq, two from Eastway, two from Central Drive (Creggan), and one (taken in November) from Kildrum Gardens, Derry.